Q-SKADOO/cpp-exercises/Exercise2/Readme.md

 ### To do 11/2
 * Figure out how to use rocm math libraries when compiling code such as rocblas
 * Outfit code to run on gpu
+* Depending on Julio's thoughts: Rewrite code using `malloc` instead of `new`
 * Create script to record dimension size vs time of execution